 Instead of using ski lifts or other means of transportation, ski touring involves going uphill using skins, a piece of fabric attached to the base of skis to prevent them from sliding back when climbing up a slope.
 Before skiing downhill, skins are removed.
 Depending on the terrain, sometimes you may need to use ski crampons and carry the skis on your back.

 Ski touring is more about the uphill ―going off-the-beaten-tracks and away from crowds, enjoying rewarding views after an intense physical effort― than the downhill.
 However, descents involve the thrill of skiing on fresh tracks.

-Usually, trips can range from one day activity to a several-day ski traverse.
+Usually, trips can range from one-day activity to a several-day ski traverse.
 Multi-day ski touring trips involve spending the night in tents or in mountain huts.
-When the trip consists on staying each night on a different mountain hut, it’s called hut-to-hut skiing.
+When the trip consists of staying each night on a different mountain hut, it’s called hut-to-hut skiing.

 Those who want to try ski touring should be physically fit, in order to enjoy this activity to the fullest.
 Besides, they need to have a solid off-piste skiing experience and be able to deal with different types of snow.
 Of course, it’s always possible (and recommended) to hire a guide for a ski touring course if you don’t have much experience in off-piste terrain.

 Skiing in the backcountry involves being exposed to avalanche risks and other hazards like crevasses or falls.
 It’s essential to plan your ski touring adventure carefully, considering weather and snow conditions.
 Also, it’s key to carry safety equipment and be prepared to act effectively in an emergency.

 Ski touring can be practiced either in winter or spring, depending on your skills and preferences.